rustyrussell/runes/README.md

 processing.

-This is useful in implementing ratelimiting, for example: you can have a last-used time for each "id", and thus fail if it is too soon.
+This is useful in implementing ratelimiting, for example: you can have a last-used time for each id, and thus fail if it is too soon.

 See [examples/ratelimit.py](examples/ratelimit.py).